 Mobs have terrorized Omaha since the city was founded in 1854.
 Defined as “the use of violence and intimidation in the pursuit of political aims,” terrorism was been the weapon of Omaha’s mobs from the beginning.
 Early on, they were seemingly concerned with horse thieves, claim jumping and break-ins.
 In more recent times, mobs attacked people in Omaha because of their race and ethnicities.
 50 years ago, mobs lashed out at businesses.
 Notably, there haven’t been any mob terror trials, monuments, or other acknowledgments of the acts of the masses in Omaha throughout its 160+ years of existence.

 Adam’s note: I’m a little hesitant to share this story, but I’m going to.
 Bad things happen in communities, and this story is part of North Omaha’s history.
 I’ve removed family names out of respect for the families involved.
-This is Kellom School in 1914.
-It was located at N. 24th and Paul Streets. […]
+In September 1909, an 11-year-old African American boy named Othello was murdered in North Omaha.
+In […]

 For more than 15 years, the Environmental Protection Agency has been fighting lead poisoning in North Omaha as part of a citywide environmental cleanup focused on the 27-square-miles east of 72nd Street.